kilojoules/windIO/docs/source/how_to_build_a_turbine_model.rst

 Materials
 ---------

-The `materials` section of the turbine YAML file provides detailed specifications for the materials used in the wind turbine.
+The :code:`materials` section of the turbine YAML file provides detailed specifications for the materials used in the wind turbine.
 The details of each entry are discussed in the page :doc:`detailed_turbine_documentation`.
 An example of the material `glass_biax` used in the IEA-15MW turbine is shown below.

 .. literalinclude:: ../../windIO/examples/turbine/IEA-15-240-RWT.yaml
     :language: yaml